vsevolod-oparin/ae-shift-button/README.md

 A simple plugin for After Effects.
 One button that shifts layers and keys starting from a current time point.

+YT video to explain how to install and use the button: https://www.youtube.com/watch?v=XvEb4zJp6Sw

 ### Installation

 1. Download shift.jsx